Contents

 Just because you have delegated the approvals doesn’t mean you don’t have visibility into your Spend.

 With the reporting and Dashboard, you have instant visibility into what is purchased and how much cash you need to satisfy open AP.
+You will finally have a real-time tracking process by simply using a requisition software.

 If you implement a purchase order process, you can rely on supplier payment terms reports to see how you pay your vendors.